-At Our Lady & St Anne's RC Primary school we recognise that children are vulnerable to and capable of abusing their peers.
+At Our Lady & St Anne's School we recognise that children are vulnerable to and capable of abusing their peers.
 We take such abuse as seriously as abuse perpetrated by an adult.
-Peer on peer abuse will not be tolerated or passed off as part of "banter" or "growing up"
+Peer on peer abuse will not be tolerated or passed off as part of "banter" or "growing up".